KRXQ: Variety/jazz: 1959-1968

-KZAP
+Rock: 1968-1992

 Freeform launch and early AOR years

 In mid-1968, KXRQ was purchased by Lee Gahagan, doing business as the California Talking Machine and Wireless Company, for $60,000.
 Gahagan also owned a classical music station, KPGM, in the South Bay area, and he intended to place a classical format on his new Sacramento frequency.
 In the process of the sale, Flewelling was required to pay a $5,000 fine to the Federal Communications Commission (FCC) for a series of rule violations.
 Gahagan was approached by students from California State University, Sacramento who worked at campus radio station KERS (90.7 FM), who suggested that the new station run a "freeform" format similar to KMPX and KSAN in San Francisco.
 Gahagan agreed, and, on November 8, 1968, 98.5 FM emerged from months of silence as KZAP.
 The call letters had become available months earlier when a station in Houston changed its own.

 KZAP made an immediate impression on the youth audience in Sacramento; in 1970, a year and a half after debuting, Sacramento Bee publisher C. K. McClatchy noted in an editorial that it "has a particular following among young people".
 KZAP was the first station in the United States to air a commercial for condoms (in 1972), and it was instrumental in securing the end of a hostage situation when KZAP reassured the gunman that he would not be harmed if he emerged without a weapon.

 On May 3, 1972, Lee Gahagan unexpectedly died at the age of 27; his death was considered a suicide.
 His estate sold the station for $200,100 to the New Day Broadcasting Company, led by Ed Beimfohr, the next year.
 Under New Day, KZAP settled into a format that was becoming known in the industry as album-oriented rock.
 It also began broadcasting in Stereo Quadraphonic sound in 1974; previous owner Gahagan had been a pioneer in quadraphonic.